bjornspockeli/nRF52_peripherals_tutorial/Readme.md

     Hints:
     - You will need to create a app_button_cfg_t struct for each button you configure.
 Make sure to declare it as *static*.
     - It is possible to configure a separate event handler for each individual button, but in this exercise we will use one event handler for all the buttons.
+    - The button pin number as well as the active state of the buttons can be seen on the backside of the nRF52 DK.
+    - After initializing the Button Handler library with button configuration you will need to enable it, there should be a appropriate function in the API.

+3. In the event handler that you set in the button configuration structure you will have to check which pin as well as which action that generated the event.
+Add code to the event handler so that one of the LEDs of the nRF52 DK is toggled when you push one of the buttons on the nRF52 DK.
+    Hint:
+    - There are two button action types, APP_BUTTON_PUSH and APP_BUTTON_RELEASE.
+    - You can see which pins that are connected to the different buttons on the back of the nRF52 DK.

 ```c
 void button_handler(uint8_t pin_no, uint8_t button_action)